 Torres del Paine is vast, so choosing a base that's within easy travel distance to the trails should be an important factor when deciding your accommodation.
 Some hotels are right by the most popular trails of the W Trek, others will give you quick access to the more remote, off-the-beaten-track hikes.

-There are only a handful of hotels in Torres del Paine but each is well-located for some of the park's most popular day hikes.
-They also offer quite different experiences - some are perfect for relaxing in a simple, traditional space, others have a grander, busier feel.
+There are only a handful of hotels in Torres del Paine, but each is well-located for some of the park's most popular day hikes.
+They also offer quite different experiences; some are perfect for relaxing in a simple, traditional space, while others have a grander, busier feel.

 In Torres Del Paine, I wished I just had a Nalgene or similar water bottle - there was no need to carry lots of water, and it would have been easier to fill in streams.

 Invest in good layer clothing and test it out beforehand.
 The wind was quite strong, so it was cold, but when I walked I was too hot with my layers.
 Whereas the other lady hiking with me had a really good layering system that was lightweight but equally kept her warm without overheating.

 Other ways to hike in Torres del Paine